Trevbytes/Keys/README.md

 This project have been reviewed/tested by a senior web developer.
 A mentor provided by Code Institute during my studies.

+This project has been peer reviewed/tested within Code Institute's Slack channel.

 This project have been reviewed/tested by friends and family.
 This project has been texted extensively for interactivity.

 Some of the main testing of features included: